eduNEXT/openedx-alexa-adaptor-template/README.md

 You can create a custom email authentication backend to authenticate users with Open edX.
 To create a custom email authentication backend, follow the steps:

-1. Create a new file in the `auth` directory with the name of the backend, e.g. `custom.py`
+1. Create a new file in the `auth` directory with the name of the backend, e.g., `custom.py`
-2. Create a class that inherits from `BaseEmailAuthenticationBackend`, e.g.
+2. Create a class that inherits from `BaseEmailAuthenticationBackend`, e.g., `CustomEmailAuthentication(BaseEmailAuthenticationBackend)`
-   `CustomEmailAuthentication(BaseEmailAuthenticationBackend)`
 3. Implement the `get_email` method to retrieve the email of the user associated with the Open edX account.
-This method should return the email as a `str` or `None` (if the email can't be obtained).
+This method should return the email as a `str` or `None` (if the email cannot be obtained).
 The method should NOT raise any exceptions.
 4. Create optionally `EMAIL_ERROR_MESSAGE` attribute to the class to customize the error.
 If not, the default error message will be used.